rootzoll/konfetti-homepage/README.md

 # konfetti-homepage

-the homepage of the konfetti project
+The homepage of the Konfetti project.

 Part of the Konfetti project: https://github.com/rootzoll/konfetti-app